neoforged/.github/primers/1.21.9/index.md

     - `DEBUG_SHUFFLE_MODELS` - A flag that likely shuffles the model loading order.
 - `net.minecraft.client`
     - `KeyMapping#shouldSetOnIngameFocus` - Returns whether the key is mapped to some value on the keyboard.
+    - `Minecraft`
-    - `Minecraft#isOfflineDevelopedMode` - Returns whether the game is in offline developer mode.
+        - `isOfflineDevelopedMode` - Returns whether the game is in offline developer mode.
+        - `canSwitchGameMode` - Whether the player entity exists and has a game mode.
     - `Options`
         - `invertMouseX` - When true, inverts the X mouse movement.
         - `toggleAttack` - When true, sets the attack key to be toggleable.
         - `toggleUse` - When true, sets the use key to be toggleable.
         - `sprintWindow` - Time window in ticks where double-tapping the forward key activates sprint.
+        - `saveChatDrafts` - Returns whether the message being typed in chat should be retained if the box is closed.
 - `net.minecraft.client.animation.definitions.CopperGolemAnimation` - The animations for the copper golem.
 - `net.minecraft.client.data.models.BlockModelGenerators`
     - `and` - ANDs the given conditions together.